 Whether serving individuals, families or communities, social workers are on the front lines, helping people better their lives and advocating for greater social supports.
 Social workers assist clients who are working to overcome challenges and must have high levels of training and experience to carry out their jobs effectively.
 Social work licensing is the key to ensuring clients receive the highest level of care possible by regulating the field and recognizing and endorsing competent and knowledgeable professionals.
 Learn about the steps to becoming a fully licensed social worker and discover beneficial resources to help students begin their careers.

 Social work licenses, administered at the state level, fall broadly into two categories: direct service and clinical.
 While requirements for both vary, clinical social workers typically possess advanced, broad expertise and have more stringent licensing conditions that allow them to treat and diagnose clients, while direct service professionals connect their clients to relevant programs.
-A number of accrediting bodies granting licensure exist throughout the country, and candidates need to identify the correct body based on their state and the type of certification mandated for their skillset.
-Further details on both of these components are reviewed in the following sections.
+A number of accrediting bodies granting licensure exist throughout the country.
+Candidates need to identify the correct body based on their state and the type of certification mandated for their skillset.
+Find out more about both of these components in the following sections.

 After graduation, social work licensure candidates must complete a set number of supervised practice hours as mandated by their state and the type of license they are seeking.
 These factors determine both how many hours and whether or not those hours need to be direct service or clinical.
 Students should plan for approximately two years of full-time work.
 Licensure candidates should take time to review their options and pick a location with a board-approved supervisor that will propel them into a position aligned with their goals.
 Because social work boards set rules at the state-level, candidates must also ensure their prospective supervisor meets all the stipulations for overseeing their work.